fdgonzalez781/script-compiler/README.md

 # script-compiler

-A Haskell compiler (interpreter?) for the untyped lambda calculus.
+A Haskell compiler for the untyped lambda calculus.

 ## Syntax